caozhiyi/CppNet/README.md

 Cppnet is a proactor mode and multithreaded network with C++11 on tcp.
 Support Window, Linux and macOS.
  Simple:
- + only export a little interfaces, all net ios insterface are asynchronous callbacks
+ + Only export a little interfaces, all net ios insterface are asynchronous callbacks
- + insterface as much as possible like calling the socket API of the system
+ + Insterface as much as possible like calling the socket API of the system
- + there is only one additional buffer object type for the client
+ + There is only one additional buffer object type for the client
+ + Support both IPv4 and IPv6

  Fast:
- + epoll, IOCP and kqueue are used
+ + Use epoll, IOCP and kqueue
- + multithreaded threads are handled by the kernel through port reuse
+ + Multithreaded threads are handled by the kernel through port reuse
- + each socket has a single memory pool object.
+ + Each socket has a single memory pool object.
 All memory requested from the memory pool is managed by an intelligent pointer
- + using time wheel to realize timer
+ + Using time wheel to realize timer

  Clear：
- + three layers: event-driven layer, session management layer and interface layer
+ + Three layers: event-driven layer, session management layer and interface layer
- + upward notification through callbacks between layers.
+ + Upward notification through callbacks between layers.
 Clear division of responsibilities among modules, pay to Caesar what belongs to Caesar and God what belongs to God
- + the interface decoupling module is used to meet the minimum interface principle and dependency inversion principle
+ + The interface decoupling module is used to meet the minimum interface principle and dependency inversion principle

 ## Interface